lefie1231/CausalInference_ML/README.md

 ## Description

-Job training programs such as the National Supported Work (NSW) Demonstration were designed the help disadvantaged workers in the U.S. find new jobs and increase their income.
-The sample from the dataset used in this project only includes the male subpopulation.
+Job training programs such as the National Supported Work (NSW) Demonstration (1975-1978) were designed the help disadvantaged workers in the U.S. find new jobs and increase their income.

-To estimate treatment effects, I will fit and compare a regression model and a causal forest to calculate both the average and conditional treatment effect on worker's real earnings.
+To estimate causal treatment effects, I will fit and compare a regression model and a forest model to calculate both the average and conditional treatment effects on worker's real earnings after the treatment (1978).
 Finally, I will visually inspect the heterogeneity in treatment effects.

 ### Task Type

-1. Calculation of ATE & CATE under the best regression model: Linear OLS
+1. Fitting multiple regression models and calculating the ATE & CATE under the best one: Linear OLS
-2. Calculation of ATE & CATE under the best forest model: Regression forest (X-Learner)
+2. Fitting multiple forest models and calculating the ATE & CATE under the best one: Regression forest (X-Learner)
 3. Plotting and interpreting multiple plots of treatment heterogeneity

 ### Results Summary